MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/regional-emergency-response/portals-admin-reporting.md

 ##### Organizational HealthCare Worker

-A Frontline Worker is an employee of a hospital system such as a registered nurse.
-Frontline Worker works within one or more facilities.
-The frontline worker collects data across the following areas:
+A Healthcare Worker is an employee of a hospital system such as a registered nurse.
+Healthcare worker works within one or more facilities.
+The healthcare worker collects data across the following areas:

 - Bed capacity